makeabilitylab/physcomp/arduino/rgb-led-fade.md

 The [code](https://github.com/makeabilitylab/arduino/blob/master/Basics/analogWrite/CrossFadeRGB/CrossFadeRGB.ino) for crossfading an RGB LED is the most complex that we've covered thus far (and, if you don't have a coding background, it's OK if you don't fully understand it).
 For those in our engineering courses (like Ubiquitous Computing or Prototyping Interactive Systems), you are expected to read and understand this code.

+There are many different ways you could crossfade an RGB LED depending on which colors you want to illuminate and how quickly.

-At a high level, our crossfade method works by **increasing** one LED color value (from `0` to `255`) while **decreasing** another (from `255` to `0`).
+Our particular crossfade method works by **increasing** one LED color value (from `0` to `255`) while **decreasing** another (from `255` to `0`).
 For example, the code begins by decreasing the red LED value while increasing the green LED value.
 When the red LED value reaches `0`, we begin decrementing another LED (green in this case).
-Similarly, when the green LED value reaches `255`, we begin incrementing the blue LED, and so on.
+Similarly, when the green LED value reaches `255`, we begin incrementing another LED (the blue LED in this case), and so on.

 More specifically, we have an array `int _rgbLedValues[3]` that stores our `{int red, int green, int blue}` values.
 We initialize the array to `{255, 0, 0}`—so `red=255`, `green=0`, and `blue=0`.
 So, our RGB LED will start red.